unovil/CRS/README.md

 * `creds.json`, `.clasp.json` and `.clasprc.json`: these are the files related to pushing and authenticating with Google Cloud Console and Google Apps Script.
 Learn more on how to set this up on the Clasp GitHub page.

+> Note: `calendar.ts` and `email.ts` are not included, and placeholder files are used instead.
+Rename the files and remove the `sample_` from the name.
 > Warning: These files contain sensitive information.
 Make sure that when you push to GitHub, you have a `.gitignore` file that ignores these files.

 ### `constants.ts`